The following is an old post. It is updated but still old. A new post on this topic can be found here -- Pickles: Not made in Ontario.

 We have lost so many of the canning and processing plants for Ontario-grown fruits and vegetables that it is more than sad; it is frightening.
 Those plants were once so common throughout southern Ontario.
 We've lost plants, lost employment, lost farms, lost farmland.

 When I first wrote this post, Strubs still supported about 30 Ontario cucumber growers using hundreds of field workers to handpick the cucumbers — Ontario was one of the last handpicked growing regions left in North America.
-The grading station, located south of Tillsonburg, employed even more people, and the Strub's processing plant in Brantford employed another 120 local workers during peak season.
+The grading station, located south of Tillsonburg was a source of local employment and the Strub's processing plant in Brantford employed another 120 local workers during peak season.

 Yesterday I picked up some Strub's pickles in a local store, they were produced by Whyte Pickles in Quebec.